 - Free sparring is not allowed without permission from the instructor.

 - Bring in your school report card.

 - Never degrade your style, the reputation of your school, or any member, instructor or Master.

 - You must have prior approval to participate in any tournament or special event.

 Did you ask yourself their relevance?

 At PATHS Atlanta Kung Fu, we don’t have a written list of school rules or code of conduct.
-We’ve grown from an outdoor “grassroots” organization, so it wasn’t necessary.
+We’ve grown from an outdoor “grassroots” organization (read more of Our Story or About Us), so it wasn’t necessary.
 In fact, we have very few “rules” at all.